instaloader/instaloader/docs/codesnippets.rst

 :func:`~itertools.takewhile` makes the assumption that the post iterator returns posts in exact chronological order.
-As discussed in :issue:`666`, the following approach fits for an **almost chronological order**, where up to *k* older posts are inserted into an otherwise chronological order, such as an Hashtag feed.
+As discussed in :issue:`666`, the following approach fits for an **almost chronological order**, where up to *k* older posts are inserted into an otherwise chronological order, such as a Hashtag feed.

 .. literalinclude:: codesnippets/666_historical_hashtag_data.py